Tanish-0001/OpenMax-PathMNIST/README.md

 # OpenMax-PathMNIST
 Implementation of the OpenMax layer in a deep network as described in the paper "Towards Open Set Deep Networks" presented at CVPR 2016 (https://arxiv.org/abs/1511.06233).
-Openmax is an alternative to the softmax layer used in ANNs for classification tasks.
-Openmax is designed for open datasets where we want the model to not misclassify unknown data into one of the labels it was trained on.
-Instead, we want it to simply return UNKNOWN in such cases.
+Openmax is an alternative to the softmax layer used in deep networks for classification tasks.
+Openmax is designed for open datasets where we don't want the model to misclassify unknown data into one of the labels it was trained on.
+Instead, we want it to simply return UNKNOWN.

 Dataset used for the task is PathMNIST (Medical images from Colon Pathology) for training and DermaMNIST (images from a Dermatoscope) as the unknown dataset.
 Both datasets are from the MedMNIST collection of biomedical images.